Kerberos Attacks

 Computer Configuration\Policies\Windows Settings\Security Settings\Advanced Audit Policy Configuration\Audit Policies\Account Logon

-an: Set the guidelines
+to: Set the guidelines

-• Monitor credentials verification
+• Check credentials monitor

-• Monitor Kerberos authentication service
+• Monitor Kerberos Authentication Service

-• Monitor ticket operations of the Kerberos service
+• Monitor Kerberos service ticket operations

-To the penetration test
+For the penetration test

 Kerberos Attack 2: AS-REP Roasting